martincartledge/martincartledge.github.io/array-data-structure.md

 description: "Data Structures and Algorithms using JavaScript - Arrays"
 ---

-This is the second post in my series _Data Structures and Algorithims using JavaScript_.
+This is the second post in my series _Data Structures and Algorithms using JavaScript_.
 Last week, I discussed [_Time Complexity, Space Complexity, and Big O Notation_](https://www.martincartledge.io/time-complexity-Space-complexity-and-big-o-notation/).
 This week I am going to talk about a very popular data structure that most programmers use on a daily basis, the _Array_.
-In this post, I will cover the Big O of common array actions (`push`, `delete`, etc) and we will also walk through the process of creating our very own _Array_ data structure!
+In this post, I will cover the Big O of common `Array` actions (`push`, `pop`, etc) and we will also walk through the process of creating our very own _Array_ data structure!
 Let's get started.

 ## What is an Array?